lit/lit/packages/lit-virtualizer/README.md

 npm i @lit-labs/virtualizer
 ```

 Like Lit itself, the `@lit-labs/virtualizer` package is published as ES2019, using [ES modules](https://developers.google.com/web/fundamentals/primers/modules).
 The Lit packages use [bare specifiers](https://github.com/WICG/import-maps#bare-specifiers) to refer to their dependencies.

 Shipping packages this way lets you control how whether and how they (along with your own source code) are bundled and transpiled for delivery to your users.
 However, it does require that you use a development server (or alternative tool chain) capable of *resolving* bare specifiers on the fly, since browsers don't natively support them.

 For more information and specific guidance, see the [Tools and Workflows docs](https://lit.dev/docs/tools/overview/) on [lit.dev](https://lit.dev).

 ## Documentation

 ### What is a virtualizer?

-A virtualizer is an element that renders its own children, applying the provided `renderItem` function to each item in the provided `items` array.
-Instead of rendering child elements for every item in the array, however, it renders only enough elements to fill the viewport.
+A virtualizer is an element that renders its own children, applying the provided `renderItem` template function to each item in the provided `items` array.

+Instead of immediately rendering a child element for every item in the array, however, it renders only enough elements to fill the viewport.
 As the viewport scrolls or resizes, the virtualizer automatically removes elements that are no longer visible and adds elements that have come into view.

-By default, a virtualizer **is not itself a scroller**.
+**By default, a virtualizer is not itself a scroller**.
 Rather, it is a block-level element that sizes itself to take up enough space for all of its children, including those that aren't currently present in the DOM.
 It adds and removes child elements as needed whenever the window (or some other scrollable ancestor of the virtualizer) is scrolled or resized.
 It is possible, however, to [make a virtualizer into a scroller](#making-a-virtualizer-a-scroller).

 ### `<lit-virtualizer>` element